 With lockdowns easing and people’s habits changing again, their fashion choices have shifted once more.
 But how are certain demographics talking about the clothes they wear – and how has this changed?

-To find out, we decided to focus on perhaps the most fashion-conscious demographic: generation Z. We gathered gen Z fashion conversations on social media over the course of a year, from April 2021 to April 2022, and used text analysis and data visualization to understand the key areas of discussion, as well as how these had changed over time.
+To find out, we decided to focus on perhaps the most fashion-conscious demographic: generation Z. We gathered gen Z fashion conversations on social media over the course of a year, from April 2021 to April 2022, and used text analysis and data visualization to understand the key areas of discussion and gen Z’s changing attitudes to fashion.

 We began by uploading our social target market research data into Relative Insight Explore.
 Explore allows you compare multiple data sets and find key differences between them.
 When examining the data for gen Z fashion trends, we found five key areas for further analysis: preparation, discomfort, holiday outfits, concert outfits and feeling pleased.
 Having identified these discussion points using Explore, we created themes covering these conversations in Relative Insight Heartbeat to track how they changed over time.